A direct solution to the interpolative inverse non-uniform fast Fourier transform problem for spectral analyses of non-equidistant time-series data: Considerations for solving the optimal interpolation problem

-To find the optimal $\hat{f}$ to minimise Equation \ref{eq:unpacked}, let the function $\phi$ represent the cost function for the following derivatives (assuming $\phi = tr\phi(\hat{f})$):
+To find the optimal $h_k$ to minimise Eq. (\ref{eq:unpacked}), let the function $\mathcal{L}$ represent the cost function Eq. (\ref{eq:cost}) for the following derivatives (abbreviating $\mathcal{L} = \mathcal{L}(h_k)$):

-Taking $\partial \phi / \partial \hat{f} = 0$:
+Taking $\partial \mathcal{L} / \partial h_k = 0$:

-where in Equation \ref{eq:fun} the identity $AA^H = MI_N$ holds for equispaced observations as demonstrated in Appendix \ref{sec:app1}.
-Assuming this identity, even as an approximation in cases were irregular sampling is rare - a solution for $\hat{f}$ can be found by bringing the $\hat{W}^{-1}$ out of the inverse term.
+where in Eq. (\ref{eq:fun}) the identity $AA^H = MI_N$ holds for equispaced observations as demonstrated in Appendix \ref{sec:app1}.
+Assuming this identity, even as an approximation in cases were irregular sampling is rare - a solution for $h_k$ can be found by bringing the $W_k^{-1}$ out of the inverse term, for a \textit{weighted, truncated} inverse transform as demonstrated in the following section.